-There is no need to manually configure DDP entities as "Monitored Entity = True".
+There is no need to manually configure Dynamic Data Protection entities as "Monitored Entity = True".
 Forcepoint DLP automatically configures the value as True for entities for which it is collecting event information.

-If Monitored Entity values are set to False in the Forcepoint UEBA UI, continued integration with DLP may see those values set back to True as the DLP integration continues to share information for that entity with UEBA.
+If Monitored Entity values are set to False within Forcepoint UEBA, continued integration with Forcepoint DLP may see those values set back to True as the Forcepoint DLP integration continues to share information for that entity with Forcepoint UEBA.

-Risk Level History is a history of what was reported to DLP.
-If UPS is down, for the hours that the service is down, Risk Level scores will not be sent to DLP and there will be a gap in the Risk Level History.
-This is not expected to happen, but if it does, and so these gaps are actually informative as they indicate a gap in the integration.
+Risk Level History contains a report of data sent to Forcepoint DLP.
+If UPS is down, for the hours that the service is down, Risk Level scores will not be sent to Forcepoint DLP and there will be a gap in the Risk Level History.
+This is not expected to happen, but if it does, these gaps are actually informative as they indicate a gap in the integration.